-Sustainable (eco) design has become a core part of Fire & Water's emphasis, exploring both energy efficient light and new applications of green materials and finishes.
-The designs have been acclaimed by The New York Times, Metropolis, ID, Wallpaper*, Architectural Record and many other publications.
+Fire & Water, Bergman's lighting company, was initially created to produce custom designs for clients over fifteen years ago and has since grown to include several lines of award-winning light fixtures.
+Sustainable design has become a core part of Fire & Water's emphasis, uniquely exploring the combination of emerging energy-efficient light sources with new applications of green materials and finishes.
+The designs have been acclaimed by The New York Times, Metropolis, Interior Design, Architectural Record and many other publications.

-David Bergman received a Master in Architecture from Princeton University, and a Bachelor of Arts in Architecture and Economics from Yale University.
-He is a New York State Registered Architect and a LEED Accredited Professional®.
+Bergman received a Master in Architecture from Princeton University, and a Bachelor of Arts in Architecture and Economics from Yale University.
+He is a New York State Registered Architect, a LEED Accredited Professional and a Certified Passive House Designer.

 Exhibits, awards and selected publications